 But that’s not all, because you’ll have to time your breathing, so you exhale when you release the shot and avoid a jerk action.

-As you can see, there is so much that goes into shooting the bow and arrow, but for now, we’ll focus on what you can do to improve your aim.
+As you can see, there’s so much that goes into shooting the bow and arrow, but for now, we’ll focus on what you can do to improve your aim.

-That means you have your foam target box that you can easily transport or, better yet, have ready in your backyard.
+That means you’ve your foam target box that you can easily transport or, better yet, have ready in your backyard.
+Setting up a home archery range is the perfect complement to a homemade target.

 Like you would prepare for the grocery, it’s important to make a list of items you need to buy to lessen the unnecessary trips that will eat up your time.